 This master’s degree is ideal for:

 - Jews and Palestinians from Israel-Palestine who seek to promote peaceful coexistence through education, awareness and a commitment to respecting the ideal of a multicultural society.

 - International and American students who wish to earn a MA in Conflict Resolution from an accredited American university while studying in Israel.

 - University of Massachusetts Boston students enrolled in the MA in Conflict Resolution who wish to take a semester of study abroad at the Neve Shalom/Wahat al-Salaam campus.

-More information about this program can be found on the Department of Conflict Resolution, Human Security, and Global Governance in the McCormack Graduate School of Policy and Global Studies website.
+More information about this program can be found on the Department of Conflict Resolution, Human Security, and Global Governance's website (McCormack Graduate School of Policy and Global Studies)